cristian-bajo/NBA-Efficiency-EDA/README.md

 # NBA Game Outcomes — Exploratory Data Analysis (2020–2024)

-This project investigates team- and player-level statistical trends associated with NBA regular-season wins from 2020–2024.
+This project investigates team level statistical trends associated with NBA regular-season wins from 2020–2024.
-All analyses are reproducible and run end-to-end in `nba_eda.ipynb`.
+All analyses are reproducible and run end-to-end in `EDA.ipynb`.

 ---